Santa Teresa Gallura

 Where to sleep

-The Valle dell'Erica Resort is located a stone's throw away from the sea and features 4 pools, a SPA and a Golf course.
+The Valle dell'Erica Resort is located a stone's throw away from the sea and features 4 pools and a SPA.
 It is the ideal location to spend your luxury holidays in one of Sardinia's most beautiful places